 POSSIBLE REASONS FOR THE ASSOCIATION BETWEEN CHILDHOOD TRAUMA AND LOWER LIFE EXPECTANCY:

-One theory is that childhood trauma can lead to CELL DAMAGE (specifically, inflammation and premature ageing of the cells).
-It is also thought that exposure to high and sustained stress in childhood can also DAMAGE DNA strands; this, in turn, can lead to increased risk of disease and premature death.
+One theory is that childhood trauma can lead to CELL DAMAGE (specifically, inflammation and premature aging of the cells).
+It is also thought that exposure to high and sustained stress in childhood can also DAMAGE DNA strands; this, in turn, can lead to an increased risk of disease and premature death.

-– drinking alcohol to excess
+– drinking alcohol to excess.

 – illicit drug use

-– ‘comfort eating’ of junk food
+-‘comfort eating’ of junk food

 WHY NOT TO PANIC: